 How can you prevent a natural gas explosion from happening in your home?

 Explosions such as the ones in West Virginia and the recent Minneapolis apartment explosions are rare, but I advise that homeowners and landlords have an approved maintenance worker check for leaks around stoves, furnaces, and hot water heaters.
-Firefighters in every county in WV receive dozens of natural gas related calls each year from homeowners like you.
+Firefighters in every county in WV receive dozens of natural gas-related calls each year from homeowners like you.

 When purchasing a home, an inspection by an experienced and trusted professional is imperative.
 When purchasing an appliance, look for the UL markup to ensure it has met safety standards, and if you are purchasing a used item, have it checked by a knowledgeable professional.

 If you do smell the “rotten egg scent” from the odorant added to natural gas, mercaptan, react quickly and shut off the source if possible, and call a professional or 9-1-1.
 If the scent is strong, evacuate the house or building, get a safe distance from it, and call emergency help immediately.
-Do not smoke, use a lighter or flashlight, cell phone, turn on a light switch, or use other electronic devices in or near the house.
+Do not smoke, use a lighter or flashlight, or cell phone, turn on a light switch, or use other electronic devices in or near the house.
 If possible, turn off the gas from the outside of the home.

 Homeowners should also have their furnace and water heater exhaust pipes checked regularly for safety to prevent backup and carbon monoxide poisoning.

-If you live in a rental property, remind your landlord that West Virginia landlords are required to maintain a leased property in a condition that meets requirements of applicable health, fire, and safety housing codes.
+If you live in a rental property, remind your landlord that West Virginia landlords are required to maintain a leased property in a condition that meets the requirements of applicable health, fire, and safety housing codes.

 Sometimes a natural gas leak is caused in part by the negligence of a landlord, repair technician, or faulty piece of equipment.
 Landlords and professional service technicians are held to the highest standards of accountability for the safety of those they serve.